 That’s why Salesforce has three Showcase Pages, including: AppExchange, the enterprise app marketplace; Salesforce Partners, its partner ecosystem for enterprises; and, Dreamforce, dedicated to its annual conference.
 While each of these pages carries the brand feel of Salesforce, they all offer diverse, targeted content.
 For example, AppExchange’s Showcase Page is full of useful branded talks and shows with high added value, as they offer useful information for the audience.

 Ready to showcase?

 LinkedIn Showcase Pages are certainly a great opportunity for effective relationship building and community engagement, as well as for skillful targeting of content that reaches the right audience in the right way.
 Are you ready to showcase yours?
-Download our LinkedIn guide today to help you get started with your marketing strategy and your LinkedIn Showcase pages.
+Download the guide to LinkedIn sales success today to help you get started with your marketing strategy and LinkedIn Showcase pages.